She’ll thrive in a spot that gets a good amount of light through the day. She’s not keen on harsh sunlight.

 About Lava Fern

 In forests of South-East Asia, you’d typically find this fern growing in the crevices of trees.
-This one has been specially grown on lava, which makes it looks incredible and makes it super easy to look after.
+This one has been specially grown on lava, which makes super easy to look after, as well as looking amazing.

 The fern’s roots have grown around the lava, a porous stone.
 As the lava absorbs water from the tray, the plant takes all the water it needs from the stone.
-That means you can’t over-water because it will only take as much as it needs.
-Just try to keep the tray about three-quarters full.
+Try to keep the tray about three-quarters full.
+If any roots grow down and touch the surface of the water, trim them with scissors.
+It will stop the plant sucking up too much water and turning yellow.

 Petra comes securely attached to the black tray shown in the photos.
 No need to purchase any pots or soil.